COVID-19 UPDATES

 About Me

 Tēnā koutou katoa.
 Ko Ruth tōku ingoa.
-I love being a part of the Eastern Suburbs Community and I love being in education.
-I believe knowledge gives power.
+I love being an educator, I believe knowledge empowers us all and gives us choices in life.
 I particularly enjoy the energy and uniqueness that each child brings to our school.
-I have 20+ years experience in education, the majority of this is in the senior school.
-Hauora, equity and embracing diversity are extremely important to me.
-I strive to guide and support all our tamariki to be happy and confident in themselves.
-Personally I am a huge animal lover, who enjoys spending time with my dogs, being with my family, cooking and eating, swimming and watching too much T.V.
+With over 20 years of experience in education, I am committed to fostering an environment where well-being, equity, and the celebration of diversity are at the forefront.
+I strive to guide and support all of our tamariki to be happy, confident and proud of who they are.
+Personally I am a huge animal lover, who enjoys spending time with my dogs, swimming, cooking and eating, and watching too much T.V.

 E: ruth@kahurangi.school.nz